Tea and Health Benefits of Black, Green, Oolong, Yellow and White Tea

 Fermentation level of this tea lies somewhere between the green and black types of teas.
-It is a greenish brown tea whose color, flavor and aroma also lies between the green and black varieties of teas.
+It is a greenish-brown tea whose colour, flavour and aroma also lie between the green and black varieties of teas.

 Yellow Tea Leaves

 Processing of this tea is different as instead of drying the leaves immediately, they are stacked and covered.
-Gentle heat is given in humidity controlled conditions.
-Due to the longer drying period, the leaves take on a light yellow color and do not contain the grass like taste of green tea.
+Gentle heat is given in humidity-controlled conditions.
+Due to the longer drying period, the leaves take on a light yellow colour and do not contain the grass like the taste of green tea.

 Yellow tea is not produced much and is the least known of all the tea varieties.
 However, it retains all the health benefits of green tea but the taste is more sweet and subtle.

-Some examples of yellow tea are : Junshan YinZhen and Huoshan Huangya.
+Some examples of yellow tea are Junshan YinZhen and Huoshan Huangyan.